AlexQ333/Notes_App/README.md

 ### Gems used

-Terminal utilizes the following gems.
+Terminal notes utilizes the following gems.
 All of these gems are stored in the Gemfile.

 [colorize](https://rdoc.info/github/fazibear/colorize)